 In terms of consequences, yes, Florida federal crime convictions carry lengthy prison sentences, enormous fines, and criminal records that you may not be able to have sealed or expunged.
 Because federal crimes are so serious, federal investigations have a breadth of resources to help in their investigations, and federal prosecutors have vast amounts of experience in arguing for a conviction.

 With such a strong opposition, this means that any federal crimes you may be charged with will need an equally strong defense.
 By immediately contacting a criminal defense attorney in Daytona Beach to attain legal representation, you’re ensuring the safety of your future, freedom, and reputation.

 What’s the difference between a state and a federal crime?

 There are major differences between the way state and federal crimes are handled.
 First, state and federal criminal laws have geographic boundaries: state crimes cannot be charged outside of their respective states, but federal crimes can be charged to anyone who committed such a crime on American soil.
-This means that if you travelled internationally to America and committed a federal crime, you can still be indicted if you return to your home county.
+This means that if you travel internationally to America and commit a federal crime, you can still be indicted if you return to your home country.

-State and Federal crimes also differ in terms of bond eligibility for release prior to trial, how long your trial will last, and more.
+State and Federal crimes also differ in terms of bond eligibility for release before trial, how long your trial will last, and more.
 However, one of the most critical differences is how these two types of criminal charges are investigated and charged.

 As mentioned previously, federal prosecutors and federal law enforcement have vast amounts of resources and skilled professionals to aid in their investigation.
 That also means that these investigations can span years or even decades before charging you with any crimes.
 In these cases, the breadth of evidence against you can seem insurmountable, but contacting a criminal defense attorney as soon as you know you’re being investigated is your best shot at beating these charges.